Yuri05/Raltegravir-Model/evaluation/Input/Content/Section2.2_Data_used.md

 ### 2.2.1 In vitro / physico-chemical data

-A literature search was performed to collect available information on physical chemical properties of raltegravir.
+A literature search was performed to collect available information on physicochemical properties of raltegravir.
 The obtained information from literature is summarized in the table below, and is used for model building.

 | **Parameter**   | **Unit**    | **Raltegravir literature**                                  | **Description**                                 |
 | :-------------- | ----------- | ----------------------------------------------------------- | ----------------------------------------------- |